Nessa-v/Data-Analysis-projects/Analysing International Debt Statistics/README.md

 It is also worth noting that all these countries are all developing countries, characterised by low income, political instability or limited access to capital markets.

 **Insights**:
-- These countries might not be receiving new loans due to limited credit access, have extended grace periods to repay their debts or have most of their aid in the form of grants.
-- Lenders may avoid offering loans due to their high default risk.
+- Most are **developing or small island nations**, with fragile economies and limited capital access due to their high default risk.
-- Countries may be avoiding excessive borrowing to prevent being trapped in more debt, for example Turkmenistan with zero disbursement
-- Somalia, Eritrea, and Solomon Islands with low disbursements and high repayments might be focused on repaying old loans.
+- Somalia, Eritrea, and Solomon Islands with low disbursements and relatively high repayments might be focused on repaying old loans.

 ---